wireapp/wire-server/docs/src/developer/reference/team/legalhold.md

     legalhold: whitelist-teams-and-implicit-consent
 ```

-in galleys' config and then using non-exposed, internal endpoints on the galley
+in galley's config and then using non-exposed, internal endpoints on the galley
 pod to update the set of teams whose users are considered to have given their
 initial consent: